SYNTHESIS NOTE

 When reinforcement learning struggles with hard problems due to sparse rewards and zero-advantage rollouts, does providing partial solution traces as adaptive guidance help the model learn more efficiently?
 This matters because standard RL wastes compute on unsolvable problems.

-Note · 2026-02-22 · sourced from RLVR
+Synthesis note · 2026-02-22 · sourced from RLVR

 RLVR faces a capacity-difficulty mismatch: when training data complexity outpaces the model's current capabilities, all rollout responses are incorrect, producing zero advantage and vanishing policy gradients.
 This creates two compounding problems.
 Training inefficiency — computational effort on failed rollouts is entirely wasted.
 Training instability — the number of "effective" queries fluctuates dramatically between updates, injecting noise into gradient estimates.